jazzband/django-push-notifications/README.rst

 Dependencies
 ------------
-All versions of Django 1.0 and newer should be supported, however no guarantees are made for versions older than 1.4.
+Django 1.8 is required.
+Support for older versions is available in the release 1.2.1.

-Tastypie support should work on Tastypie 0.9.11 and newer.
+Tastypie support should work on Tastypie 0.11.0 and newer.

-Django versions older than 1.5 require 'six' to be installed.
-Django versions older than 1.7 require 'south' to be installed.
-Django versions older than 1.8 require 'django-uuidfield' to be installed.

 Setup